Kishore-83096/kotsfrontend/README.md

 ## Project Section
 - **Live Project:** https://kotsfrontend.onrender.com/
+- **Render Note:** This project is deployed on Render (free plan).
+When the service is sleeping, the first request can take around 45 seconds while the servers start.
+- **Future Deployment Plan:** Planned migration to Google Cloud in a future release.
 - **Project Explanation:** KOTS is a rental management platform frontend where users can discover and book flats, admins can manage inventory and booking workflows, and master users can control admin access.
 The project focuses on role-based UX, reliable API integration, and production-oriented flows for property operations.

 ## Recent Backend-Driven Updates (Feb 2026)